mehackit/sonic-pi-workshop/_exercises/en/04-generate-sounds/03-variables.md

 end
 {% endhighlight %}

 There's a variable `r` that gets a certain value each time the loop is played and that value is being used as the release option for play and as the sleep length.
 A variable is a bit like a box where you can store things and take things out.
-Using a variable is as simple as `valiable_name = variable_value`.
+Using a variable is as simple as `variable_name = variable_value`.
 Now the variable_value is stored in variable_name.
 You can get the value just by typing variable_name.

 Let's add a synth and bass to the example to try out variables.
 The `:keys` loop is simple, nothing new happening, but the `:bass` loop is a bit tricky: